All Mountain Performance / Basic tips for carving turns

 So if you are looking for an English speaking ski school with a difference, why not come to Chamonix, France and sample our new school approach to ski school.

 Mark is qualified to the highest international level with many years experience teaching off piste skiing in Chamonix, France & across Europe.
-His innovative, fun and professional ski teaching focuses on skiers personal goals whilst encouraging control, versatility & individual skier expression.
+His innovative, fun and professional ski teaching focuses on personal goals whilst encouraging control, versatility & individual skier expression.

 Ski courses include helpful video feedback, ski lift priority & minibus transport for skiing the best terrain around Chamonix.